lu-harr/iddoPal/README.md

 library(iddoPal)
 ```

-`iddoPal` comes with 1 3 discrete colour palette and 5 sequential colour
+`iddoPal` comes with 5 discrete colour palettes and 8 sequential colour
 palettes, which can be accessed from the following R objects:

 - `iddo_palettes_discrete` for discrete palettes